untitaker/hyperlink/README.md

   i.e. add error messages in-line to PR diffs.
 This is only useful with `--sources` set.

+  If you are using `hyperlink` through the GitHub action this option is already set.
+It is only useful if you are downloading/building and running hyperlink yourself in CI.

 ## Exit codes

 * `exit 1`: There have been errors (hard 404s)